 - 70% of the video must contain anime and/or video game footage.

-- Videos must be of the individual’s creation, plagiarising other peoples work will not be tolerated and will result in bans from future competitions (including competitions at other Australian conventions)
+- Videos must be of the individual’s creation, plagiarising other peoples work will not be tolerated and will result in bans from future competitions.

 - The AMV coordinator reserves the right to disqualify entries for any reason they see necessary to protect the overall quality and integrity of the event.